 9. Removal of Board Members:

 A board member of officer may resign at any time, effective immediately upon written notice to the President, Secretary, or to the chair of any membership meeting.
-A board member may be removed with or without cause by regular vote of the membership at a membership meeting, provided that the intention to consider removal is given in writing with at least 14 days notice, or by the Board of Directors for the following reasons: criminal acts, violation of the Child Safety Policy, or an unexcused absence from two or more meetings.
+A board member may be removed with or without cause by simple majority vote of the Board Members, provided that the intention to consider removal is given in writing with at least 14 days notice, or immediately by the Board of Directors for the following reasons: criminal acts, violation of the Child Safety Policy, or an unexcused absence from two or more meetings.
 An officer may be removed from office for cause by a two-thirds majority of the entire board voting by secret ballot, provided that the intention to consider removal is given in writing with at least 14 days notice to the officer in question and they need not be present for the vote/removal.